egoist/poi.js.org/docs/README.md

 Supported preprocessors: `sass` `scss` `stylus` `less`, the workflow of CSS is `custom css preprocessor` -> `postcss-loader` -> `css-loader`.

 To use a custom CSS preprocessor, you can directly install relevant loader and dependency.
-For example, to use `scss`:
+For example, to import `.scss` files:

 ```bash
 yarn add node-sass sass-loader --dev